 #2 Spit Reserve East & West, Mosman

-Just across the water and the Spit Bridge are located the two Spit Reserves, Spit West Reserve and Spit East Reserve, separated by the busy Spit Road.
+Just south of the Spit Bridge are the two Spit Reserves, Spit West Reserve and Spit East Reserve, separated by the busy Spit Road.
 Both of these reserves are dog-friendly, albeit with some rules specified by Mosman Council.

 Both of the reserves allow dogs to be exercised off-leash in them all day long, except between 8:30am and 2:30pm on Saturdays in Spit West Reserve.
 When it comes to heading onto the beach and going for a swim, dogs are permitted all day long on weekdays, but only before 9am or after 4pm on Saturdays, Sundays and Public Holidays.